 In Enterprise, it was Archer (id), Trip (ego) and T’Pol (superego).
 In Discovery, it has changed between seasons, but in season two it was Pike (id), Burnham (ego) and Saru (superego).
 In The Original Series it was (obviously) Kirk (id), McCoy (ego) and Spock (superego).

 Voyager tried to setup a trinity when the series started.
 It was Janeway (id), Chakotay (ego?) and Tuvok (superego?).
 The problem I had with Chakotay and Tuvok were that they were Yes-Men.
 Janeway was clearly id because she was leading the crew back home.
-But, there was no one that dealt with reality – it was supposed to be Chakotay, but Janeway often overrode him, but most of the time he just agreed with Janeway.
+But, there was no one that dealt with reality – it was supposed to be Chakotay who was either overridden by Janeway or he just agreed with Janeway without thought.
 And there was no superego that would add morality to reality.
 Tuvok, being Vulcan looked like he would be that character (just like T’Pol and Spock).
 But, he often acquiesced to Janeway just like Chakotay.

 Voyager never really formed the trinity through its whole run.
 Eventually when Seven of Nine arrives, that character fills in for ego and superego at the same time.
 Seven was able to add both reality and morality to Janeway’s decisions.